maboiteaspam/Foundation/doc/2-working-from-layout-perspective.md

 ```

-We ll see next the feature the framework offer to enrich layout and blocks.
+We ll see next the features the framework offer to enrich layout and blocks.

 ##### Layout file structure